-Shipping a salvaged vehicle will usually require special equipment.
-For those that roll and steer, they can be pulled using winch or cable on to a carrier.
-Special forklifts also can be used to safely load and unload vehicles that do not roll, brake or steer because of heavy damage.
+Shipping a salvaged car will usually require special equipment.
+For those that roll and steer, they can be pulled using winch or cable on to a carrier similar to inoperable car transport.
+Some salvaged cars even run and drive.
+A forklift or flatbed truck would be used to safely load and unload a salvaged car that does not roll, brake or steer because of heavy damage or a locked up drivetrain.
 This equipment should be available at both the pickup and delivery.

-Consider everything having to do with moving the car.
-For example, if you do not have keys then make sure the vehicle is in neutral with just the parking brake on so it can be easily maneuvered.
+Consider everything having to do to ship the car.
+For example, if you do not have keys the car, then make sure the vehicle is in neutral with just the parking brake on so it can be easily maneuvered.